 You have been diagnosed with COPD, which is Chronic Obstructive Pulmonary Disease.
 This is a disease of the lungs that causes obstructed airflow.
-COPD is the third leading cause of death.
-Falling under the COPD diagnosis can be emphysema, chronic bronchitis and even alpha-1 antitrypsin, which is the genetic form of COPD.
+COPD is the third leading cause of death in the United States.1 Falling under the COPD diagnosis can be emphysema, chronic bronchitis and even alpha-1 antitrypsin, which is the genetic form of COPD.

 What is sleep apnea?

 Now, during the night, do you feel like you stop breathing?
 Do you snore?
 You might be waking up with headaches.
 After a night time sleep study, your doctor tells you that you stop or nearly stop breathing numerous times during the night and for minutes at a time.
 Your doctor tells you that you have Obstructive Sleep Apnea (OSA).

 The combination of COPD and OSA is called Overlap Syndrome.

 How can I treat it?

 To aid in your breathing with OSA, you would use a C-Pap (Continuous Positive Airway Pressure).
 With your C-Pap, you would wear a mask over your nose, or a full-face mask which covers your nose and mouth.
 While you sleep, compressed air blows from the C-Pap machine, through the nose to keep the airway open.
 Everyone is different, so different mask styles, mask sizes and pressure levels are important to give the best results.
 If you aren’t on oxygen, you might be tested to see if you need that as well.